What The ESMA Ban Means For Binary Options Traders

 The European Securities and Markets Authority (ESMA) implemented a ban on binary options in July 2018.
 They were convinced that this measure would protect consumers and resolve the deluge of complaints they had received over the previous decade.

-The number of frauds linked to binary options was huge, and rather than prosecute the scams, ESMA decided instead to simply halt the supply and marketing of binary options “to retail traders”.
+The number of frauds linked to binary options was huge, and ESMA decided to halt the supply and marketing of binary options “to retail traders”.

 National Bans

 The ESMA’s temporary EU-wide ban on binary options starting 2 July 2018, eventually expired on 1 July 2019 and was not renewed.
-Instead, individual European Union member states adopted their own permanent national bans on binary options for retail investors.
-These national measures remain in effect and are enforced by each country’s financial regulator.
+Instead, many individual European Union member states adopted their own permanent national bans on binary options for retail investors.

-Traders actually have a few choices when it comes to trading from within the EU.
-There are positives and negatives to all of them, but it is possible for traders to carry on, and that is the important thing.
+Binary traders actually have a few choices when it comes to trading from within the EU.
+There are positives and negatives to all of them, but it is possible for traders to carry on – just very risky so not encouraged.

-Firstly, trading with an unregulated broker that still accepts EU traders is to be avoided at all costs.
+Firstly, trading with an unregulated broker that still accepts EU traders should be avoided.
 One side-effect of the ban is that many consumers have been inadvertently ‘pushed’ towards unregulated firms.
 This is not a safe route.
-Here are some methods to continue trading in a safe, legal way.
+Here are some methods to continue trading in a compliant way.

 Alternative Products

 Many reputable brokers have created new products to fill the gap left by the ban.
-IQ Option created FX Options and IG offer Knock-outs, for example.
-While these are not strictly ‘binaries’, they share many traits and similar strategies will work on both.
+IG offer Knock-outs, for example.
+While these are not strictly ‘binaries’, they share many traits and similar strategies may work on both.

 Deriv is another broker that offers some innovative products that might appeal to binary options traders, such as synthetic indices and accumulator options.